 As explained in Why size matters, the gradualist position is not arbitrary for neo-Darwinism and other views that assume empirical adaptationism.
 If selection and variation are like the potter and the clay, with variation merely providing raw materials and selection providing shape and direction, then variation has to be composed of fine particles.
 If all change is small, it is possible to argue that selection governs evolution and can do anything, working from infinitesimal variation in every trait.
 But if evolutionary change comes in chunks, this immediately takes something out of the control of selection—the character and timing of discrete variations—, and then we need some kind of theory for the character and timing of variations in order to have a workable theory of evolution.

 In other words, empirical adaptationism necessarily provokes theories of gradualism (in the sense of infinitesimalism).
-This is not just a logical conclusion, it is how scholars such as Mayr or Gould have reconstructed the actual development of Darwin’s thinking.
+This is not just a logical conclusion, it is how scholars such as Beatty or Gould have reconstructed the actual development of Darwin’s thinking.
 Likewise, the empirical conclusion that saltations actually occur in evolution provokes the search for internalist theories that address the generation of non-infinitesimal variations.
 This is not just a logical conclusion, it is why Bateson cataloged distinctive variations in order to study evolution.